knative/docs/docs/eventing/sinks/integration-sink/aws_sqs.md

 ## Amazon credentials

-For connecting to AWS the `IntegrationSink` uses Kubernetes `Secret`, present in the namespace of the reSink.
+For connecting to AWS the `IntegrationSink` uses Kubernetes `Secret`, present in the namespace of the resource.
 The `Secret` can be created like:

     ```bash
     kubectl -n <namespace> create secret generic my-secret --from-literal=aws.accessKey=<accessKey> --from-literal=aws.secretKey=<secretKey>